awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

    1. Follow the instructions on the **Connect To Your Instance** page to connect to your instance [ by using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) and your private key file\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-002.6.4.png)

    You can use [PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) for Windows or Terminal for macOS\.
-For more information, see [ Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [ Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

    You are now ready to set up your Amazon EC2 instance for AWS IoT Greengrass\.